 Physics teachers cover mechanics, electricity, waves, and modern physics — usually at the high school level — through lectures, labs, and problem-solving.

 A typical day cycles through multiple class periods with mixed lecture, lab work, and problem-solving sessions.
-Lab setup and breakdown add real time.
+Lab setup and breakdown add real time, and physics labs in particular have equipment quirks that consume prep time most physics teachers learn to budget for.

 Collaboration involves other science teachers, lab support, and parents.
-What's harder than expected is making physics accessible — students often arrive thinking they can't do it, and shifting that mindset takes work.
+What's harder than expected is making physics accessible — students often arrive thinking they can't do it, and shifting that mindset takes work that the content alone doesn't address.

 People who thrive tend to be deeply knowledgeable, patient, and skilled at making abstract concepts concrete.
-If you find satisfaction in students discovering physics works, the role often feels meaningful.
+If you find satisfaction in students discovering physics works (literally and figuratively), the role often feels meaningful.
+Teachers who care more about the formalism than about students grasping the ideas often find their classrooms become exercises in math notation rather than physics — the role rewards holding both rigor and intuition.

 Where this role sits in the broader career landscape — and where it can take you.